beliaev-maksim/ansys-hackathon-mustards/README.md

 Here some bullet Points of our main lessons we learned:

 * How to set project goals
-* How to split task among all team members
+* How to split tasks among all team members
 * Utilize GitHub platform to effectively collaborate
 * Practice working in an agile environment
 * Create project configuration files, eg. leverage pyproject.toml file